Professional Registration - NSNZ Register of Nutritionists

 Do I need to receive supervision?

-The Nutrition Society Registration Panel asks Registered Nutritionists applying for registration or re-registration in the area of practice to receive professional supervision.
+The Nutrition Society Registration Panel asks Registered Nutritionists applying for registration or reregistration in the area of practice to receive professional supervision.
 Those registered in other fields of practice, particularly those in a large workplace, may receive supervision according to the policies and procedures of their workplace.
 Supervision provides a regular time for facilitated, in-depth reflection on practice from an experienced practitioner.
-The panel would expect a nutritionist to be meeting with their supervisor every few months.
-The supervisor would prefereably be a Registered Nutritionist or Registered Dietitian with at least three years experience.
-Explanatory notes on supervision are currently being developed.
+The panel would expect a nutritionist to be meeting with their supervisor monthly if in full time employment and 2-monthly if in part time employment.
+The supervisor would preferably be a Registered Nutritionist or Registered Dietitian with at least five years work experience.
+Refer to the Nutrition Society Guidelines for Professional Supervision for additional information.
 If you are unable to find a supervisor contact the Registrar.